 Moralising, mostly right-wing conservatives love to emphasise that the sex trade is riddled with abuse and human trafficking.
 No one who does sex work would do it voluntarily, they claim.
 And on the left, confused feminists like Alice Schwarzer agree with them, with statements like "every act of prostitution is rape".

 The nightmare of such people are the voices of the sex workers.
-Because most of them say something different.
+Because many of them say something different.

 Of course, one must not forget that there are tragic fates, human trafficking and abuse.
 Such extreme cases are presented in lurid press articles in order to further stigmatise sex work, together with the opinion of social workers and vice squads who logically know nothing other than problem cases.
 Officials have no access to the majority of sex workers because they do not need or want contact with them.
 That is why the picture given by these examples is very distorted.